catamphetamine/react-phone-number-input/README.md

 )
 ```

-The input is based on [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) international phone number parsing and formatting library.
+The input is based on [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) phone number parsing/formatting library.
 The [`formatPhoneNumber(value, format)`](https://github.com/catamphetamine/libphonenumber-js#formatnumbernumber-format-options) function can be used to output the `value` in `"National"` or `"International"` format.

 <!--
 The phone number `<input/>` itself is implemented using [`input-format`](https://catamphetamine.github.io/input-format/) (which has an issue with some Samsung Android phones, [see the workaround](#android)).